jb10181/spotify_zero/README.md

 1. Attach pirate audio to raspberry pi (I used pirate audio with headphone out and a raspberry pi zero)

-2. Connect raspberry pi to internet and ssh onto it
+2. Connect raspberry pi to internet and ssh onto it (or control with GUI)

 3. Set a new password
 ```sh